massoncorlette/MembersOnly/README.md

 # AuthenticationPractice

-For this project I am setting up users on postegre hashing passwords with bycrypt.
+For this project I am setting up users on PostgreSQL hashing passwords with bycrypt.
 Using routes to pass passport module using passport local strategy to authenticate users upon req on login submissions.
 Using express-session to maintain a state between backend to keep users logged in on new req or server crashes, enhancing security.

+Using the req.user that is deserialized we can set is_admin or is_member properties for that user to true if the correct passwords are inputted, this taking advantage of express-session.

 For my login and signup I am first validating input, while sanitizing with validation chain.
 In (config/passport.js) the authenticateUser function will express any errors from validation chain.
 If there are none, passport.authenticate local strategy proceeds.
 NOTE: I could also use this function as a callback to the login  to render out more error messages from local passport in future projects.